ClimateChangeInstitute/anttframework/AntT/README.md

 in the `target` directory.

 To deploy the site contained by the war file to Tomcat, copy the war file into the Tomcat `webapps` directory.

 However, this assumes that the database has already been generated and populated with data.
-If this has not ocurred, follow the following directions.
+If this has not occurred, follow the following directions.

 **NOTE** The following tasks require that the **USER** and **PASS** are set in the admin.py file.

 ### Deleting the database